strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 4. At the bottom of the page, update the **Title** to `My Wonderful Strapi Blog` in the **Hero** field group.
 5. Finally, click **Save**.

-#### Restart the server to reflect latest changes
+### Step 4: Restart the server to reflect latest changes

 Gatsby is a static-site generator.
 It means that you need to restart the server for changes to appear on the frontend:

 1. In your terminal, press `Ctrl-C` to stop the servers.
 2. Restart the servers by typing `yarn develop` (or `npm run develop`) and press `Enter`.

 After a few moments, you should see your blog with its updated title running at [http://localhost:8000](http://localhost:8000).
-The `Hello World!` article you have just created is also visible at the bottom of the page 👀
+The `Hello World!` article you have just created is also visible at the bottom of the page.

 ![GIF: Updated Gatsby blog frontend](../assets/quick-start-guide/qsg-restart-servers.gif)

 :::tip CONGRATULATIONS! 🥳
 Now that you know how to use Strapi to create and update your blog, you can keep on creating amazing content.
-Proceed to part 3 when you're ready to show it to the world!
 :::

 ## 👀 Part 3: Show your content to the world